ME 431/599J

 Textbook

-Recommended (but definitely not required) additional material: Multi-Media Fluid Mechanics (CD-ROM), by G. M. Homsy et al., Cambridge University Press.
+Recommended (but definitely not required) additional material: Multi-Media Fluid Mechanics, 2nd Edition (DVD ROM), by G. M. Homsy et al., Cambridge University Press.
 Click here for more information.
+Also available on the ME Remote Desktop Server.

-Recommended easy but informative reading: An Album of Fluid Motion by Milton van Dyke, Parabolic Press
+Recommended book with extensive visualizations: An Album of Fluid Motion by Milton van Dyke, Parabolic Press; also available on this website under 'handouts'

 Grading

-Homework will be assigned intermittently throughout the quarter; generally one week will be allowed for each problem.
+Homework will be assigned intermittently throughout the quarter; generally one week will be allowed for each assignment.

 Dates of Instruction